 Do people with a weak mind fall into hypnosis easily?

 It is actually backwards: people with higher level IQ have a more amplified hypnotic ability.
 This is because higher IQ means you will be easily creative and proactive in understanding algorithmic instructions, therefore making the hypnotic experience much more pleasant and effortless.
-We test you for suggestibility type in our first encounter, during our Revibe Therapy Consultation.
-Visit us in Winter Park to learn more!
+We test you for suggestibility type in our first session, after your Revibe Therapy Consultation.

 If you have a history of a psychiatric condition(s), this should be discussed with the clinician on the first encounter to make sure that you are capable of allowing your mind to be borrowed for hypnotherapy.
 Hypnosis is a consensual state, where you are working in partnership with the hypnotist to achieve your goals.
 You are in full control of your cognition and in no way are you asleep during the hypnotic process.